9623D-Double-Vision/DoubleVisionNB/README.md

 ### 11/4/23 (Eagle Qualifier Competition in Beaufort)

-#### First match we played in qualification match 2 on the blue alliance and went against 52455C and 93400A whilst being paired with 31055B.
+#### In the first match, we played in qualification match 2 on the blue alliance and went against 52455C and 93400A while being paired with 31055B.
 We won that match 129-83

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20first%20match.PNG">

-#### Second match we played in qualification match 6 on the red alliance, and went against 93400A and 40976A whilst being allied with 93400B.
+#### In the second match, we played in a qualification match 6 on the red alliance and went against 93400A and 40976A while being allied with 93400B.
 We won that match 127-93
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20second%20match.PNG">

-#### Third match we played in qualification match 9 on the blue alliance, and went against 9623T and 9623S whilst being allied with 3289A.
-Even though we lost 53-45 we still got WP because 9623T DQd
+#### In the third match, we played in qualification match 9 on the blue alliance and went against 9623T and 9623S while being allied with 3289A.
+Even though we lost 53-45, we still got WP because of 9623T DQd.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/beaufort%20third%20match.PNG">

-#### Fourth match we played in qualification match 12 on the blue alliance, and went against 52455B and 40976A whilst being allied with 3289A
+#### The fourth match we played in a qualification match 12 on the blue alliance and went against 52455B and 40976A while being allied with 3289A
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20fourth%20match.PNG">

-#### Fifth match we played in qualification match 17 on the red alliance, and went against teams 9623S and 52455B whilst being allied with 31055B, we won that match 113 to 58
+#### The fifth match we played in qualification match 17 on the red alliance, and went against teams 9623S and 52455B while being allied with 31055B; we won that match 113 to 58
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20fifth%20match.PNG">

-#### Sixth match we played in qualification match 20 on the red alliance, and went against teams 40976B and 31055A whilst being allied with 9623W
+#### The sixth match we played in a qualification match 20 on the red alliance, and went against teams 40976B and 31055A while being allied with 9623W

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufor%20sixth%20match.PNG">

 #### Alliance Selections
-We finished first with 13 WPs 44 APs and 378 SPs and a final record of 6-0.
-We decided to selced 52455A Hyper resolution who finished with 8 WPs 24 APs 249 SPs and a final record of 4-2 but placing first in the skills competion.
+We finished first with 13 WPs, 44 APs, and 378 SPs, and we had a final record of 6-0.
+We selected 52455A Hyper resolution, completed with 8 WPs, 24 APs, 249 SPs, and a final record of 4-2, but placed first in the skills competition.

 #### Semifinals 1-1
-we played on the red alliance and went against teams 93400A and 9623S and we won that match 101-48
+We played on the red alliance and went against teams 93400A and 9623S, and we won that match 101-48

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20Semifinals.PNG">

 #### Finals 1-1
-We played on the red alliance and went against teams 31055B and 9623W and we won that match 160-62 meaning we qualified for State Championships and finished 8-0
+We played on the red alliance and went against teams 31055B and 9623W, and we won that match 160-62, meaning we qualified for State Championships and finished 8-0

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Beaufort%20Finals%20match.PNG">